marcellosurdi/DateTimePickerComponent/README.md

 2. From the command line go to the local DateTimePickerComponent folder.
 3. Run `npm install` and wait for the necessary modules installation.
 [Webpack](https://webpack.js.org/guides/installation/#root) will be installed, look at the other dev dependencies in the `package.json` file.
 4. The `npm run dev` command opens a new Chrome window for developing purposes, `npm run build` compiles in `dist` folder.
+4. The `npm run jsdoc` command generates the code documentation in `docs` folder.

 That's it!